natanfudge/fabric-docs/docs/Modding-Tutorials/World-Generation/structures.md

 ### Introduction

-Weâ€™re going to look at registering and placing structures in your world.
+We're going to look at registering and placing structures in your world.

 To view examples of 1.14 vanilla structures in action, IglooGenerator & IglooFeature are a good place to start.